sassoftware/sasoptpy/doc/guide/workspaces.rst

    import sasoptpy as so

 One of the most powerful features of SAS Optimization and PROC OPTMODEL is the ability to combine several optimization models in a single call.
-Using this ability, users can read a common data set once, or parallelize solve steps for similar subproblems.
+You can read a common data set once, or parallelize solve steps for similar subproblems by using this ability.

 The newly introduced :class:`Workspace` provides this ability in a familiar syntax.
 Compared to :class:`Model` objects, a :class:`Workspace` can consist of several models and is able to use server-side data and OPTMODEL statements in a